 For a regular cup of coffee, there are ratios that many people enjoy.
 You can base on it to find a suitable amount of coffee for you.

-Many coffee lovers in the US typically use 14-15 grams of coffee ground with 8 oz of water (250 ml).
+Many coffee lovers in the US typically use 14-15 grams of coffee grounds with 8 oz of water (250 ml).

 A small cup of coffee is often used in the morning because it both saves time with a low amount of drinking and ensures enough coffee for refreshing the mind.